CAN YOU SPOT A SCAM?

 Common scams to be aware of:

-Romance scams are one of the most common types of scams, with the Federal Trade Commission (FTC) receiving record reports of romance scams – 50% more than 2019, totalling $304 million in losses.
+Romance scams are one of the most common types of scams, with the Federal Trade Commission (FTC) receiving record reports of romance scams.
+In 2022, reported losses has increased to $1.3 billion (Source: FTC Website).
 Scammers create fake profiles on dating sites and apps, or contact individuals through social media sites like Instagram and Facebook.
 They start a relationship with their victim online and build trust using phone calls, email, text message, and sometimes even video chat.
 Then they make up a story, and ask for money, or ask you to give them your banking information.
 Some common stories are listed below to help you identify if you are a victim of this kind of scam:

 - Living or working overseas and is “stuck” (oil rigger, military, doctor) without access to a US bank account